pratiksha-naikk/pratiksha-naikk/README.md

 ###

-<p align="left">Recent Data Science MS Graduate from the University at Buffalo | Proficient in Python, Machine Learning, and Database Management | Actively Seeking Opportunities in Data Analysis and Big Data Solutions</p>
+<p align="left">I'm a recent Data Science MS graduate from the University at Buffalo, skilled in Python, machine learning, and database management.
+My expertise is in transforming complex data into actionable insights and robust data solutions.</p>

 ###